Isabelle-Dev/graphql/README.md

 ## cURL

-An example **cURL** query can be found in `post.json`.
-I do not recommend making graphql requests using pure cURL, but if you must, it's easier to port requests using an external json file.
+Example **cURL** queries can be found in `post.json` and `post.graphql`.
+I do not recommend making graphql requests using pure cURL, but if you must, it's easier to port requests using an external file.

+**Example cURL With JSON File:**

 `curl -H "Content-type:application/json" --data @post.json https://acnhgraphql.com`

+**Example cURL With graphql File:**

+`curl -H "Content-type:application/graphql" --data @post.graphql https://acnhgraphql.com`

 ## Bugs